Are you pregnant or planning to become pregnant in the near future?

 - you have significant stressors in a major life area (relationship, financial, health)

-- you have a history of trauma
+- you have a history of trauma, including a previous traumatic birthing experience

 - Worry that consumes your thoughts.
 Worry that makes it hard to enjoy things.
 Worry that keeps you up at night.
 Yes, every woman worries some about whether baby is growing well, about whether baby will be healthy, about what labor will be like.
 But these worries should be fleeting, not constant and disrupting.